ytthuan/open-deep-research/README.md

 # Open Deep Research

-An open source alternative to Gemini Deep Research.
-Generate AI-powered reports based on web search results.
+An open-source alternative to Gemini Deep Research, built to generate AI-powered reports from web search results with precision and efficiency.

-This app leverages Bing Search APi to fetch results for a topic, JinaAI to fetch the content of the web pages, and Gemini to generate the report.
+This app functions in three key steps:

+Search Results Retrieval: Using the Bing Search API, the app fetches comprehensive search results for the specified search term.
+Content Extraction: Leveraging JinaAI, it retrieves and processes the contents of each search result, ensuring accurate and relevant information.
+Report Generation: With the curated search results and extracted content, the app generates a detailed report tailored to your custom prompts, providing insightful and synthesized output.

+Open Deep Research combines powerful tools to streamline research and report creation in a user-friendly, open-source platform.

 ![Open Deep Research](app/opengraph-image.png)